How to Plan a Business Lunch Event

 - How many are being served?
 If you're serving hundreds (or only a dozen), you'll need to consider appropriate foods, service options, and price points.

 - Where is the event taking place?
 In some cases, catering occurs at a large venue where the staff and facilities are event-ready.
-In other cases, lunches may be staged in private homes or in unusual settings such as a museum gallery.
+In other cases, lunches may be staged in private homes or unusual settings such as a museum gallery.

 Common Lunch Event Options